Bergen Square: History

-The square and the streets around it are the site of what is considered to be the oldest municipality in the state of New Jersey which was first established in 1660 as Bergen in the province of New Netherland and, in 1683, became Bergen Township.
+The square and nearby streets mark what is considered the oldest municipality in New Jersey.
+It was first established in 1660 as Bergen in the province of New Netherland and, in 1683, became Bergen Township.
 Permission to settle there was granted by the Director-General of New Netherland, Petrus Stuyvesant.
 The Peter Stuyvesant Monument by J. Massey Rhind was dedicated on the square to commemorate the event in 1913.
-The square was surveyed and designed by Jacques Cortelyou and is the first example of what was to become known as a Philadelphia square in the United States.
+Jacques Cortelyou surveyed and designed the square and is the first example of what was to become known as a Philadelphia square in the United States.
 Though there no buildings from the period still standing, the names of streets (such as Vroom, Van Reypen, Newkirk, Tuers, Dekalb) and the grid they form still remain to mark the origins of the earlier village.
 In the immediate vicinity, there are cemeteries and the Old Bergen Church which were founded by the settlers and their ancestors.

 Pavonia, the first European settlement on the west bank of the Hudson River, was temporarily evacuated during a series of raids and retaliations between the Dutch and the Lenape, the Native Americans who lived there at the time known as Kieft's War.
 Those who survived the counterattack were ordered back to the relative safety of New Amsterdam, on the tip of Manhattan.
-After the treaty was signed in 1645, the communities at Pavonia and Communipaw continued to grow steadily, but were again raided in a conflict sometimes called the Peach Tree War in 1655.
+After the treaty was signed in 1645, the communities at Pavonia and Communipaw continued to grow steadily, but were again raided in a conflict known as the Peach War in 1655.